illinois-impact/ece408_project/README.md

 The easiest way to ensure this is that all of your code should be in `forward()` or called by `forward()` from `new-forward.cuh` or `new-forward.h`.
 Do not modify any timing-related code.

-The ranking is determined by the minimum run time of kernels with correct inferences which are run with the `--submit` flag.
-The `rai ranking` command is not the final word: the staff will re-run all final submissions 3 times and choose the fastest result as your time.
-THe ranking is determined solely by the same value printed by `Op Time:` during your run.
-That `Op Time` is computed by wrapping the MXNet op that you implement in a timer.

 Use `rai -p <project folder> --submit=final` to submit your project folder.

+### Final Report

+You've been building this final report through all the milestones.
+Keep the content from the earlier milestones, but be sure to include the following:

+* Your team name
+* Your team member names
+* your netids
+* your UINs

+The final report should include at least the following information for each optimization

-2. **Optimization Approach and Results**
+1. **Optimization Approach and Results**
     * how you identified the optimization opportunity
     * why you thought the approach would be fruitful
     * the effect of the optimization. was it fruitful, and why or why not.
-Use nvprof as needed to justify your explanation.
+Use nvprof and NVVP to justify your explanation.
     * Any external references used during identification or development of the optimization
     * How  your team organized and divided up this work.
-3. **References** (as needed)
+2. **References** (as needed)
-4. **(Optional) Suggestions for Improving Next Year**
+3. **(Optional) Suggestions for Improving Next Year**

 ### Rubric